bodleian/dmt-metadata-transformation/README.md

 Use the mets2iiif.py file in the mets2iiif directory to convert METS files to IIIF.

+The key pieces of information in a IIIF manifest are the location and file names of the images being listed, the size of the images, and their labels.

-There are three options available when converting METS files to IIIF:
+There are three options available for generating image locations, labels and sizes when converting METS files to IIIF:
-* Image location and label specified in the METS file
+* From information specified in the METS file
-* Extract information on image location from a single image file
+* From information gathered from a single image file
-* Extract information on image location from a file directory containing the image files
+* From information gathered from a directory of image files

 The command line parameters you use depends on the type of conversion you want to achieve.
 ```